top of page

 Carmen Gray was signed to Sony/BMG in 2005 and during the next nine years, they went on to record three albums and one EP.
 The group's entire catalog (including such radio hits as “Lost In My Mind Again”, “Gates Of Loneliness” & “Life Can Be Beautiful”) was penned by Tom Tikka & Lappe Holopainen.

 After Carmen Gray disbanded in 2013, Tikka formed The Impersonators with poet Antti Autio.
-In 2017, The Impersonators signed with FBP, a German label based out of Frankfurt and released one album Life Of Grant to considerable amount of radio attention and chart success: “Rodeo” rose to #1 on the International iTunes charts and “Scarlett Hell” to #9.
+In 2017, The Impersonators signed with FBP, a German label based out of Frankfurt and released one album Life Of Grant to considerable amount of radio attention and critical success.

 Tikka has been featured on Huffington's Thrive Global, Authority Magazine, Melody Maker Magazine, Ballroom Blitz, The Hollywood Digest, VENTS Magazine and many others, while his music videos have won at film festivals around the world.
 Tikka is also a two-time ISSA Award winner as well as a Josie Music Awards and Hollywood Music in Media Awards nominee.

-His latest endeavour, a debut novel titled Perfect Reflections, came out on February 15, 2023.
+In addition to his career in music, Tikka is also an author.
+His debut novel titled Perfect Reflections, came out on February 15, 2023.
 Partly based on his father's merchant-marine diaries, this book is an adventure thriller cum detective story that is full of unexpected twists and turns.
 Through trackbacks and flashforwards it takes the reader through time and space to the sources of dark secrets and scars that plague the life of its protagonist, Tom Sundell.

 Home: Contact